rahul2-byte/rahul2-byte/README.md

 - 👀 I’m interested in Ml & Data Science.
 - 🌱 I’m currently learning Ml
-- 💞️ I’m looking to collaborate on Ml Projects
+- 💞️ I’m looking to collaborate on ML Projects

 ### Connect with me: